Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle,

 We had both been cheering for Zwolle and had taken a

 liking to the way they played.
-Well that and the beer assisting us maybe?
+Well, that and the beer assisting us, maybe?
 We

+headed round to the far end and quickly found the bus stop back into town.
 There were no extra services laid on, so it could have been a bit of a fight to

 The bus back was packed, with the local youths rocking it from side to side and

 generally acting up until it drove off, before depositing us at the station.
+We crossed a bridge back into the old town and found a

 brown cafe for an hour or so.
-At half time at the game a home fan had rolled
+At half-time at the game, a home fan had rolled

-giant dice on the pitch to draw the raffle much to our amusement.
+giant dice on the pitch to draw the raffle, much to our amusement.

-football and drank with him and his mates.
+Niek was that man, and was now in the pub as we chatted about football and drank with him and his mates.
 Guy went off to his hotel by train

 failing to find my bus stop and having to pay for another taxi, but I still seemed